 - (1) Remove the hood.
-(See page 23 for hood removal and installation procedures.) - (2) Loosen the silencer cap and remove it.
+(See page 22 for hood removal and installation procedures.) - (2) Loosen the silencer cap and remove it.

 - 1 Silencer cap - (3) Make sure that the area around the watercraft is clear, and then start the engine in a well-ventilated area. - (4) Run the engine at a fast idle. - (5) Quickly spray as much rust inhibitor as possible through the hole in the silencer cover.
 Keep spraying until the engine stalls (or a maximum of 15 seconds).
 WARNING!
 Do not pour or spray gasoline, or any substance other than a rust inhibitor through the hole in the silencer cover.
 Do not spray flammable rust inhibitor products on engine surfaces while the engine is hot.
 Otherwise, a fire or explosion could occur.
-[EWJOO301] - (6) Securely install the silencer cap by tightening it until it stops.
+[EWJ00301] - (6) Install the silencer cap and tighten it securely.
 NOTICE: Be sure to install the silencer cap securely after fogging the engine, otherwise water could enter the engine and cause damage.
-[ECJ00152] - Securely install the hood in its original position.
+[ECJ00152] - (7) Install the hood in its original position.